fs0c13ty-iwnl/Paxos/README.md

 # The Project is For DISPLAY ONLY
-# The Project is For DISPLAY ONLY
-# The Project is For DISPLAY ONLY
-# The Project is For DISPLAY ONLY
-# The Project is For DISPLAY ONLY
 # DO NOT COPY OR USE ANY CODES FROM THIS FOR YOUR PERSONAL USE (#assignments, proejcts)